meh/smart-referer/README.md

 Options
 -------
-* `extensions.smart-referer.strict` tells smart referer how to treat subdomains, when disabled it treats them as the same website. `true` by default.
+* `extensions.smart-referer.strict` tells smart referer how to treat subdomains, when enabled it treats them as different websites. `false` by default.

-* `extensions.smart-referer.whitelist.to` is a `[;,\s]+` divided list of regular expressions that are matched against the URL you're going to, if one of them matches the referer is sent intact.
+* `extensions.smart-referer.whitelist.to` is a `[;,\s]+` divided list of regular expressions that are matched against the URL you're going to, if one of them matches, the referer is sent intact.

-* `extensions.smart-referer.whitelist.from` is a `[;,\s]+` divided list of regular expressions that are matched against the URL you're coming from, if one of them matches the referer is sent intact.
+* `extensions.smart-referer.whitelist.from` is a `[;,\s]+` divided list of regular expressions that are matched against the URL you're coming from, if one of them matches, the referer is sent intact.

-* `extensions.smart-referer.mode` can be either `direct`, `self` or `user`.
+* `extensions.smart-referer.mode` can be either `direct`, `self` or `user`. `self` by default.

   `direct` removes the referer completely thus making the server think you're directly going to the URL.